PGM-11 Redstone: History

 Von Braun pressured the ABMA team to improve reliability and workmanship standards, allegedly remarking that "Missile reliability will require that the target area is more dangerous than the launch area."
 Subsequent test flights went better and the Army declared Redstone operational in mid-1955.
 Testing was moved from LC-4 to the bigger LC-5 and LC-6.

 The Redstone program proved to be a bone of contention between the Army and Air Force due to their different ideas of nuclear warfare.
 The Army favored using small warheads on mobile missiles as tactical battlefield weapons while the Air Force, which was responsible for the ICBM program, wanted large trans-continental missiles that could strike Soviet targets and rapidly cripple the USSR's infrastructure and ability to wage war.

 With the arrival of newer solid-fueled missiles that could be stored and not require fueling before launch, Redstone was rendered obsolete and production ended in 1961.
-The 40th Artillery Group was deactivated in February 1964 and 46th Artillery Group was deactivated in June 1964, as Redstone missiles were replaced by the Pershing missile in the U.S. Army arsenal.
+The 40th Artillery Group was deactivated in February 1964 and 46th Artillery Group was deactivated in June 1964, as Redstone missiles were replaced by the MGM-31 Pershing missile in the U.S. Army arsenal.
 All Redstone missiles and equipment deployed to Europe were returned to the United States by the third quarter of 1964.
 In October 1964, the Redstone missile was ceremonially retired from active service at Redstone Arsenal.